Loretta Lunsford Scholarship

 - Work with community organizations on education programs

-- Projects to assist faculty in course development or revision, development of bibliographies or audo-visual resources
+- Projects to assist faculty in course development or revision, development of bibliographies or audio-visual resources

 The student and faculty member must identify the project which the student will dedicate five hours per week for the scholarship period, either during the academic year or for both summer sessions and either a fall or spring semester.
 Midway through the scholarship period, the student and faculty will submit a brief project update.
 At the conclusion of the scholarship period, the student will provide a two-page report describing the work completed and the skills learned and/or applied.
 The faculty mentor will also submit an assessment of the project results and impact.